 Sadly, since it’s yogurt - it’s gotta be used!
 But that should be an issue considering how good it is!

-If you like this recipe, why not try some of my other dips like my Saksuka Turkish Dip or Chunky Guacamole Dip?
+If you like this Greek Tzatziki recipe, why not try some of my other dips:

-If you have any other questions, or want to tell me what you think of my recipe, then please leave a comment below!
+And if you have any questions, or want to tell me what you think of my recipe, then please leave a comment or review below!

 Ingredients